-It can sometimes feel like bad news follows us around.
-Phones, social media and WiFi make news spread like wildfire, and when something bad breaks, it’s tough to unplug.
-It’s totally normal to feel overwhelmed by the news, especially when good news stories often seem hard to come by.
+When bad news breaks, it can be hard to escape from it.
+You might find it tricky to unplug or think about other things.
+It’s totally normal to feel overwhelmed by the news, especially when good news stories can seem harder to come by.
 So, if you’re feeling down about the world, we’ve got some tips for you.

 This might help if: